 More interestingly, QM simulations suggest that the distorted structure has lower energy than the vacancy structure, while it is similar in energy to the perfect tetragonal structure.
 Stabilizing distorted structures is achieved by electron counting for B12 icosahedral clusters.

-4. 𝜸-phase clusters can be characterized as NaCl-type clusters of two types, B12 icosahedra, and B2 pairs.
+4. 𝜸-phase clusters can be characterized as NaCl-type clusters of two types, B12 icosahedra and B2 pairs.
 Boron carbide can be formed by compressing other boron phases to 12–20 GPa and heating them to 1500–1800 °C while remaining stable at ambient temperatures.
-The lattice dynamics of the structure suggest that there are substantial long-range electrostatic interactions between B2 pairs and the B12 icosahedra.
+The structure’s lattice dynamics suggest substantial long-range electrostatic interactions between B2 pairs and the B12 icosahedra.

 When Wentorf reported this phase in 1965, there was no information on its structure or chemical composition.
 The structure was confirmed by single-crystal X-ray diffraction.

-There are exceptional circumstances in which boron can be synthesized with its -tetragonal (-T) and -orthorhombic allotropes.
+There are exceptional circumstances where boron can be synthesized with its -tetragonal (-T) and -orthorhombic allotropes.
 At least 14 allotropes are reported, but they are based on tenuous evidence or are thought to be mixed allotrope.
 Polycrystalline-rhombohedral boron is one of the most common forms.

 Experimentally various atomically-thin, crystalline and metallic borophenes were synthesized on clean metal surfaces under ultrahigh-vacuum conditions.
 The atomic structure consists of mixed triangular and hexagonal motifs.
-The atomic structure is a consequence of an interplay between two-center and multi-center in-plane bonding, typical for electron-deficient elements like boron.
+The atomic structure results from an interplay between two-center and multi-center in-plane bonding, typical for electron-deficient elements like boron.